Highwood, News

 No one was reported injured when nearly 20 gunshots were fired at and near a Highwood bar early Sunday morning, according to the Highwood Police Department.

-Police believe a fight at the bar led to two men retrieving firearms and opening fire, discharging close to 20 rounds before fleeing the scene in a black SUV.
+Police believe a fight inside the bar led to two men leaving the bar to retrieve handguns and open fire, discharging close to 20 rounds before fleeing the scene in a black SUV.

 The suspect car reportedly then crashed near Old Elm and Sheridan roads, near Highwood’s border with Lake Forest.